The Top 5 Photogenic Spots in Southeast Asia

 I’ve always been fascinated with Southeast Asia.
 When I started my backpacking journey, I made sure to travel there before going to anywhere else.
 I took out my Lonely Planet travel guides with pages I’ve marked “must visit” and began to arrange my month-long itinerary.

 Of course, I wanted this trip to be well-documented.
-So I packed my DSLR, a few camera lenses, and an a good tripod, then off I went to Southeast Asia.
+So I packed my DSLR, a few camera lenses, and a sturdy lightweight camera tripod, then off I went to Southeast Asia.

 First stop: Thailand

 I love cityscapes, and I was amazed by the view from the deck of the Baiyoke Sky tower.
 The hotel beside it was my home during my five-day stay in Bangkok.
 Although the hotel itself might be underwhelming for some, the cityscape view at the 84th floor was spectacular.
 The expressways looked like roller coaster tracks from above, especially when it’s lit at night.